jhogan/core/STYLE.md

 ### Rule
 Varible names

 * should be all lowercase
-    * should be easy to remember abbreviations when possible
+* should be easy to remember and abbreviated when possible
 * should be document in their class's docstring when they are used as object references
 * if not abbreviated, should be composed of a single word if humanly possible
 * should be in *scriptio continua* case when they are compound words
 * should not contain type information (such as in Hungarian notation)
 * Multiple uses of a variable name should end with 1, then 2, etc.

 ### Justification
 The most important attributes of variable names is the ability to easily type, read and remember them.
 Short, one word or abbreviated names are easiest to use.
 Being free from having to consider uppercase characters and underscores further contribute to ease of use.
-Type information, such as in Hungarian notation adds unnessary clutter when when methods are discrete, well written and properly documented.
+Type information, such as in Hungarian notation, adds unnessary clutter when methods are discrete, well written and properly documented.
 Using *scriptio continua* case has the added benefit of encouraging single word variables since compound variables written in *scriptio continua* are a little difficult to read.
-Standard abbreviations also aid in usability.
+Standard abbreviations also aids in usability.
 Documenting the abbreviation in the class or an abbreviation glossary has obvious benefits for standardization.

 ### Examples